Overcoming Small Businesses Supply Chain Issues with an SBA Loan

 For many small businesses, it’s still not back to “business as usual.”

-Ongoing supply chain issues and rising prices are making it difficult to obtain the materials and supplies needed to keep operations running efficiently.
+Ongoing supply chain issues, workforce shortages, and rising prices are making it difficult to obtain the materials and supplies needed to keep operations running efficiently.
 And though these issues are effects of the COVID-19 pandemic, most COVID-19 business funding programs have ended.